jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
 And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods to push human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
-_Compare this to Leftists marching for "climate justice" or Rightists for "lower energy taxes".
+_Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes".
 Isn't this the person you'd want playing your game of civilzation?
 A regular person using a modern tool to improve his life, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 Just we shouldn't chase phantom communists or fascists.
 We're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR